 Louie Vega Starring…XXVII

-Louie Vega Starring…XXVII is Vega’s first album entirely on his on.
+Louie Vega Starring…XXVII is Vega’s first album that is entirely his own.

 This is super chill music.
 You can let it fade into the background or listen deep.
 It makes you want to dance.

 Vega’s latest is due out May 18, 2018.

 Can’t Let You Go was nominated for the 2018 Grammys for “Best Remixed Recording.”

 Louie Vega’s Roots NYC Party